-In fact, many parallels can be drawn between UI design and software architecture design almost to the point you wonder why most developers aren't interested in designing interactions (actually I know why - most developers resent users for constantly breaking their code.
+In fact, many parallels can be drawn between UI design and software architecture design like a Digital twins for cities software almost to the point you wonder why most developers are interested in designing interactions (actually I know why – most developers resent users for constantly breaking their code.
 I know this since a couple years back I had the same mindset).

 Don’t break conventions – And if you do, make it obvious

 The tools available to us developers have evolved much in recent years, allowing us to create richer interfaces and interactions.
 With power comes responsibility – we need to apply discretion when using advanced techniques and tools, as to not confuse users.